Management Agreement and Public-Private Partnership

 Management Agreement (MA)

-There are currently seven MA projects being carried out at Fung Yuen, Long Valley and Ho Sheung Heung, Ramsar Site and Deep Bay Wetland outside Ramsar Site, Sai Wan, Lai Chi Wo and Sha Lo Tung and Mui Tsz Lam and Kop Tong, which cover around 50 hectares of land and 600 hectares of fishponds.
+There are currently eight MA projects being carried out at Fung Yuen, Ho Sheung Heung, Ramsar Site and Deep Bay Wetland outside Ramsar Site, Sai Wan, Lai Chi Wo, Sha Lo Tung and Mui Tsz Lam and Kop Tong, which cover around 50 hectares of land and over 600 hectares of fishponds.

 In 2012, MA projects were launched in Ramsar Site and Deep Bay Wetland outside Ramsar Site to restore and enhance the conservation value of commercial fishponds.
 These projects not only resulted in direct benefits on birds, they have also enhanced the public’s knowledge and awareness of nature conservation through participating in a series of educational activities.
 Meanwhile, in 2018, another MA project was launched at Sha Lo Tung to protect its existing habitats and preserve its natural landscape through restoration and active management.

 Since 2017, two MA projects have commenced at country park enclaves at Sai Wan and Lai Chi Wo, to rehabilitate these areas and enhance their ecological value through collaborations with the local rural communities.
 In addition, in 2021, a new MA project was launched in the country park enclaves at Mui Tsz Lam and Kop Tong, to conserve, revitalize and enhance the natural, cultural and landscape values in these old upland Hakka villages.

 The scheme will be publicised on the CCFS website regularly at fixed times every year for open invitation for MA proposals.

 Public-Private Partnership Scheme